Tools and Utilities

 xfreerdp

-• An open-source implementation for the RDP protocol
+• An open-source implementation of the RDP protocol

 Commands